-versations to help children and young people and caregivers ve) cor nin s and identify intervention goals.
-Adjustments may be necessary to vmpto nt for fatigue and reduced concentration. acco
+understand their symptoms and identify intervention goals.
+Adjustments may be necessary to account for fatigue and reduced concentration.

 - take a self-management approach, to enable children and young people to manage their symptoms and work towards realistic goals.
 Different levels of support may be required at different times. - work indirectly with parents, caregivers and teachers to build their knowledge and capacity to support children and young people with Long Covid.